emms-garcia/roboronya/README.md

 /gif cute corgi
 ```

-For any given command, the following words (until before the next command) are parsed and provided to the command "interfaces" (which are plan python functions to whose `/{command_name}` is redirected.
+For any given command, the following words (until before the next command) are parsed and provided to the command "interfaces" (which are plain python functions to whose `/{command_name}` is redirected.

 [To create a new command a simple function is required!](https://github.com/synnick/roboronya/blob/master/commands.py#L253).